ma11eoo/code_refinery/readme.md

 ### Food

-As is dislike cheese, I could technically be considered a **traitor** to all passeports I have.
+As I dislike cheese, I could technically be considered a **traitor** to all passeports I have.

 ### Contact